-Mindfulness is a training which gives us more capacity for self awareness so that we can be present to what’s happening from moment to moment in our lives with more clarity, and respond with greater wisdom.
+Mindfulness is training which gives us more capacity for self-awareness so that we can be present to what’s happening from moment to moment in our lives with more clarity and respond with greater wisdom.

-As a mother with a young child, I’ve found mindfulness a particularly helpful tool for managing tantrums with greater ease.
+As a mother with a young child, I’ve found mindfulness to be a particularly helpful tool to manage tantrums with greater ease.

 When tantrums strike, it’s easy to get triggered and lose your calm.
 Your child’s cry is designed to set off your inner emotional alarm to get your immediate attention and help protect them from potential danger.
-However, tantrums are a developmentally normal phenomenon and most often reflect a child’s attempt to assert themselves and develop greater agency in the world rather than signalling threat.
-To help ground yourself and move from stressed to calm when your child is having a tantrum, first consciously recognise what’s happening and silently label it,“tantrum”.
-This is the first step to managing a tantrum and not getting lost in the emotional storm.
-By actively labelling “tantrum” you’ll be activating the higher regions of your brain which allow you to think more clearly, problem solve and stay calm rather than be panicked.
+Tantrums are a developmentally normal phenomenon.
+They most often reflect a child’s attempt to assert themselves and develop greater agency in the world rather than signalling threat.
+To help ground yourself and move from stressed to calm when your child is having a tantrum, first consciously recognise what’s happening and silently label it “tantrum”.
+This is the first step to mindfully manage a tantrum and not get lost in the emotional storm.
+By actively labelling it a “tantrum”, you’ll be activating the higher regions of your brain which allow you to think more clearly, problem solve and stay calm rather than be panicked.

-Once you’ve recognised and labelled what’s happening, bring your attention to your breath.
+Once you’ve recognised and labelled what’s happening, the next step to mindfully manage a tantrum is to bring your attention to your breath.
 You may notice the breath has become restricted or fast as your emotions get triggered.
 Slow your breath down and extend out the exhalation which will calm down your entire nervous system.
 This will keep you calm rather than reactive and help you make better decisions about what is needed.
 Turn to your breath as a way of staying grounded and not losing your cool.

-Once you’ve connected with your breath and calmed your own nervous system down, ask yourself “what is needed in this moment”.
-If you’re in public it may be picking your child up and leaving the situation, or if you’re at home it might simply be anchoring to your own breathing while the tantrum passes, making an empathic statement to your child, or distracting them so that you divert their attention.
+Once you’ve connected with your breath and calmed your own nervous system down, ask yourself “what is needed in this moment?”.
+If you’re in public, it may be picking your child up and leaving the situation.
+If you’re at home, it might simply be anchoring to your own breathing while the tantrum passes, making an empathic statement to your child, or distracting them so that you divert their attention.
 When we get emotionally triggered into the stress response we lose our capacity to make wise decisions.
-Mindfulness helps us regain this wisdom and make better decisions especially when under pressure.
+When you mindfully manage a tantrum, you can regain this wisdom and make better decisions, especially when under pressure.